Connorwb/SafeStride/README.md

 **Volusia County Registry**: Fine to use, but a *crime* to alter "with the intent to misrepresent the information".
 Outside statues also make using the data for discrimination purposes illegal.
 Our database omits names and faces, so hopefully this clears us of this legal issue.\
 **geocodeio**: Only 2,500 free address lookups per day.
 If you exceed that value you will have to pay a fee per 1,000 addresses or purchase unlimited.\
 **MongoDB**: Apache 2.0, no notable restrictions.
+**MongoDB.Driver**: Dependencies have MIT license, no notable restrictions